-On 31 October 1981 construction began, when Secretary of Defense Weinberger initiated the first keel weld of Theodore Roosevelt.
-On 25 October 1986, Theodore Roosevelt was placed in active service at a cost of $4.5 billion (in 2007 USD).
+CVN-71's construction began in October of 1981 when then-acting Secretary of Defense Weinberger initiated the first keel weld of Theodore Roosevelt.
+On 25 October 1986, Theodore Roosevelt was placed in active service at a cost of $4.5 billion (in 2007 dollars).

-Nimitz being the first ship in the class would be shock tested prior to deployment.
-This was not done until Theodore Roosevelt was built.
-Explosive charges were set at various depths and distances then detonated beneath her hull.
-This simulated mines and torpedo explosions.
-The required shock testing in addition to the standard tests that all newly commissioned ships endure such as high speed runs and turns are referred to as "the shake down cruse".
+Shock-testing on the Nimitz-class was not done until Theodore Roosevelt was built.
+Explosive charges were set at various depths and distances then detonated beneath the hull of the mighty ship to simulated the detonation of naval mines and torpedoes about her design.
+The required shock-testing, in addition to the standard tests that all newly commissioned ships endure (such as high speed runs and turns), are referred to as the "shake down" cruise.

-The Air Group is the largest department onboard TR charged with the launching and recovering of high performance tactical aircraft on the 4.5 acre flight deck.
-To safely accomplish this enormous task 17 Officers and 584 Enlisted men and women operating the Air Group are needed around the clock.
-The flight deck is the most dangerous area in the navy except for an actual combat zone.
-This is due to aircraft being launched and recovered by more than 200 crew members assigned on flight deck duty per shift.
+The air arm available to the Roosevelt is the largest department aboard the ship.
+Its specially-trained personnel are charged with the launching and recovery of high-performance tactical aircraft across the 4.5 acre flight deck.
+To safely accomplish this enormous task, seventeen officers and 584 Enlisted men and women operate within the air group and are needed around the clock.
+The flight deck is the most dangerous area on any navy ship due to massive aircraft being readied, launched, and recovered by more than 200 crew assigned to flight deck duty per shift.

-During the course of deployment, the crew will launch and recover nearly 10,000 sorties, often operating around the clock.
-More that 40,000 aircraft moves will be performed on the Flight and Hangar Decks.
-Fueling the embarked aircraft and ships in the TR Battle Group will require the pumping of more than 20 million gallons of jet fuel.
-Currently T.R. has 90 fixed wing aircraft and helicopters.
+During the course of deployment, the crew will launch and recover thousands of aircraft and more than 40,000 aircraft moves will be performed on the flight deck above and hangar decks below.
+Fueling the embarked aircraft and ships in the TR Battle Group will require the pumping of more than 20 million gallons of fuel.